danielweidman/gcloudzap/README.md

 This package provides a zap logger that forwards entries to the Google Stackdriver Logging service as structured payloads.

-This version is a tiny change from the version fully created by jonstaryuk.
-The one difference is that it lets one override the "stack" and "caller" fields to be sent to StackDriver with custom inputs.
-If you don't need this feature, then use the main project: github.com/jonstaryuk/gcloudzap
+This version has two main changes from the version fully created by jonstaryuk:
+- It lets one override the "stack" and "caller" fields to be sent to StackDriver with custom inputs.
+- It has versions of NewProduction() and NewDevelopment() [NewProductionWithOptions() and NewDevelopmentWithOptions()] that let you create a new client that will have GCP credentials other than those based on the APPLICATION_DEFAULT_PATH environment variable.
+Before you could do this with the New() function, but this way may be easier.
+If you don't need these feature, then use the main project: github.com/jonstaryuk/gcloudzap

 ## Quickstart